DroneTales/VideoDoorbell/README.md

 # Smart video doorbell for Apple Home

-In this repository you will find a firmware for a smart video doorbell for Apple Home.
-Should you have any questions please do not hesitate to contact me at gully.horror0w@icloud.com.
+In this repository, you will find firmware for a smart video doorbell for Apple Home.
+Should you have any questions, please do not hesitate to contact me at gully.horror0w@icloud.com.

 **Required components**